-The proposed project is to upgrade existing athletic field lighting at a Lowell Park with new 30-, 70-foot tall replacement field lights.
+The proposed project is to upgrade existing athletic field lighting at a neighborhood park with new 60-foot tall replacement field lights.
 The proposal is part of the implementation of the "Ballfield Wiring and Hazard Mitigation Lighting" project funded by the Measure KK bond.
 The measure involves lighting upgrades to four City of Oakland Parks.
-The project is intended to expand the sports lighting system to include baseball, softball, football, and safe play illumination and reduce spill-light and glare into the neighborhoods.
+The project is intended to expand the sports lighting system to include baseball, softball, and safe play illumination and reduce spill-light and glare into the neighborhoods.
 The upgrade will also reduce ongoing maintenance costs and improve energy efficiency.

 The Parks and Recreation Advisory Committee (PRAC) recommended approval of the project during their October 10, 2018 public hearing.
-Planning staff recommends the Planning Commission approve the Major Variance for athletic field lighting within a OS (Neighborhood Park) Zone subject to the attached conditions.
+Planning staff recommends the Planning Commission approve the Major Variance for athletic field lighting within a OS - Neighborhood Park Zone subject to the attached conditions.